Department of Philosophy, University of Connecticut

 Before coming to Connecticut, I did BA and MA in philosophy at Kyoto University, Japan.
 During my MA studies, I also spent a semester as a research student at National University of Singapore.

 I also have interests in the history of philosophy, including Western early modern philosophy (esp.
 Locke, Hume and Kant), and the history of 'analytic' philosophy (esp.
-Logical positivism, Quine and Sellars).
+Frege, Logical positivism, Quine and Sellars).

 My CV is available upon request.